fenago/nlp-pytorch/lab_guides/Lab_8.md

 ![](./images/B12365_08_20.jpg)

-Figure 8.20 -- Limitations of the chatbot

 In many cases, your chatbot\'s responses may be nonsensical:

 ![](./images/B12365_08_21.jpg)

-Figure 8.21 -- Wrong output

 It is clear that we have created a chatbot capable of simple back and forth conversations.
 However, we still have a long way to go before our